 I’ve just finished reading “Would that All God’s Children Were Poets” by Casualene Meyer (follow the link and scroll down to p.
 173), poetry editor for BYU Studies.
 In this short article she reflects on her responsibility for choosing what poems to publish in the journal and which poems to award prizes in the journal’s annual poetry contest.
 She touches on what I think are some powerful ideas about the relationship between poetry (and the human aesthetic experience in general), religion, and service to others.
-I won’t explore these thoughts today, but I’ve invited them into my ruminations about poetry and my writing of poetry, my own editorial responsibilities, and the virtue of words (also here), so I may return to them more in depth later.
+I won’t explore these thoughts today, but I’ve invited them into , my own editorial responsibilities, and the virtue of words (also here), so I may return to them more in depth later.

 For now, however, as a means to open a conversation, here’s Casualene:

 As poetry editor, I would do well to assume that all poetry I receive is a valiant effort in verse, so how, given so much desire on the part of the poets, could I choose a “winner,” especially if poetry is a matter of the heart and of preference, and it would be quite heartless and preferential to say some poems are worthy and others are not?
 The reality is that sincerity of heart does not equal quality of art, and sometimes bad poetry happens to good people.
 [Note: I love that line!]